SeivaDArve/DRYa/README.md

 # Description
 This is the result of a Linux newbie studying and creating a cross platform app from scratch.
 I don't think there is no better exercise to practice Linux other than developing my own cross platform util.
 Drya is a git repository that after downloading, gives you the choice to depoy into your system, a software buttler.
 The bash buttler (the main one so far) is called Jarve.

+# Brainstorming
+This is a list of all ideas to be put into the project before starting coding
+- drya should be the first program installed as soon as you touch any new machine and then can deploy your personal butler, just like a Bash butler called Jarve or a python butler called Mia
 ## Drya can deploy these buttlers:
 + jarve (for bash)
 + Mel (for python)